bujjikai/Threefold-Repetition/JOURNAL.md

 Despite these 2 potential issues, I think I can still make this work.
 I am also currently considering using AWD (4 motors instead of 2) to increase the speed of the xy gantry, not sure if it is feasible though, the small 150W PSU might not be enough.

+# April 10th (Day 4)

+## Tool Head and Finishing Touches

+### Approximate Hours:

+Finished the BOM, came out to be about $100 out of pocket: https://docs.google.com/spreadsheets/d/1j4znOd9m_fiep61QqaDtQZj5eCEWoa6pIB-WBLW0eJE/edit?gid=0#gid=0
+I'll try to work on reducing the cost later, but the issue in this case is that cheap components won't work as certain parts such as the rails, motors and extrusions need to be atleast middling quality to be able to push for high speeds and accelerations.